strimzi/proposals/044-Stable-identities-for-Kafka-Connect-worker-nodes.md

 When configuring the worker nodes, each is assigned an advertised address and port which they use for the communication.
 The advertised address forms the identity of the worker node.
 When Kubernetes creates the Pods, they have a randomized name and are assigned an unique IP address.
-This IP address is used as the advertised address and gives the worker node its identity..
+This IP address is used as the advertised address and gives the worker node its identity.

 When connectors and their tasks are deployed, they are scheduled to the individual worker nodes based on their identity.
 Each connector task is running on a specific worker node with given identity (IP address).